 General Tips for Writing a Letter of Request

-You can increase the chances of the recipient of your letter agreeing to what you ask them to do by following a few simple steps.
+You can increase the chances of the recipient of your letter agreeing to what you ask them to do by following a few simple steps for writing business letters.
 The following suggestions will help you write an effective letter of request:

 - Keep it simple.
 In the first paragraph, tell the recipient why you are writing.